Fade Away (Che Fu song): Music video

 The music video for "Fade Away" was directed by Matthew Metcalfe and Greg Rewai, and filmed at the NZ Warbirds Association hangar at Ardmore Airport.
 It is set in World War II, depicting band members in military uniform, intending to reflect the lyrical meaning of loyalty and friendship.
 In addition to Che Fu and The Krates, the video also features P-Money and former Supergroove drummer Paul Russell, as well as Eruera Mita in the opening shots.

 Reception

 The single entered the charts at number 15 on 13 July 2001, and charted for 22 weeks, peaking at number 2 for 3 weeks.
 Both the single and album were a commercial success, with Navigator going triple platinum.

 Critical reception

 "Fade Away" received positive reviews by critics.
 Russell Baillie of The New Zealand Herald praised the album and described "Fade Away" as "gently rocking Stevie Wonder-ish reggae-soul", while also complimenting the "rich harmonies" on a live performance of the single.
 In his book 100 Essential Albums, Nick Bollinger described the single as "passionate and personal" and praised the album overall.

 Accolades

 At the 2002 NZ Music Awards, "Fade Away" won Single of the Year, and the music video won Best Music Video.
 The album, Navigator, also won Best Album.

+In 2026, "Fade Away" was ranked 62 in a top 100 list of "New Zealand's most beloved homegrown songs."
+The listicle was published by RNZ and based on 65,000 online votes and submissions.